-20.1 Extremism is defined as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.
+24.1 Extremism is defined as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+Radicalisation refers to the process by

-- 20.2 Children are vulnerable to extremist ideology and radicalisation.
+- which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 24.2 Children are vulnerable to extremist ideology and radicalisation.
 Whilst Islamic fundamentalism is the most widely publicised, extremism and radicalisation can occur in other cultures, religions and beliefs, including the far right and white supremacy.
-Our staff are trained to identify those at risk of being radicalised or drawn into extremism. - 20.3 If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the designated safeguarding lead.
+Our staff are trained to identify those at risk of being radicalised or drawn into extremism. - 24.3 If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the designated safeguarding lead.

-21 Staff/pupil relationships
+25.0 Staff/pupil relationships

-- 21.1 Staff are aware that inappropriate behaviour towards pupils is unacceptable and that it is a criminal offence for them to engage in any sexual activity with a pupil under the age of 18. - 21.2 We provide our staff with advice regarding their personal online activity and we have clear rules regarding electronic communications and online contact with pupils.
-It is considered a serious disciplinary issue if staff breach these rules. - 21.3 Our Staff Code of Conduct sets out our expectations of staff and is signed by all staff members.
+- 25.1 Staff are aware that inappropriate behaviour towards pupils is unacceptable and that it is a criminal offence for them to engage in any sexual activity with a pupil under the age of 18. - 25.2 We provide our staff with advice regarding their personal online activity and we have clear rules regarding electronic communications and online contact with pupils.
+It is considered a serious disciplinary issue if staff breach these rules. - 25.3 Our Code of Conduct sets out our expectations of staff and is signed by all staff members.

-22 Safeguarding concerns and allegations made about staff, supply staff, contractors and volunteers
+26.0 Allegations made about staff, supply staff, contractors and volunteers

-- 22.1 If a safeguarding concern or allegation is made about a member of staff, supply staff, contractor or a volunteer, or relates to incidents that happened when an individual or organisation was using the school premises for the purposes of running activities for children our set procedures must be followed.
-Our safeguarding concerns and allegations made about staff, supply staff, contractors and volunteers policy and procedure are detailed in appendix 3 of this policy and the full procedure for managing such allegations or concerns are set out in Part Four of Keeping Children Safe in Education 2023. - 22.2 Safeguarding concerns or allegations made about staff who no longer work at the school will be reported to the police.
+- 26.1 The Trust's procedures on dealing with allegations made against staff or workers is outlined at Appendix 2. - 26.2 All staff and workers are expected to ensure their behaviour during the course of their employment within and outside of the workplace is consistent with the Trust's Code of Conduct. - 26.3 If a safeguarding concern or allegation is made about a member of staff, supply staff, contractor or a volunteer, or relates to incidents that happened when an individual or organisation was using the school premises for the purposes of running activities for children, our set procedures outlined at Appendix 2 must be followed. - 26.4 The full procedure for managing such allegations or concerns are set out in Part Four of Keeping Children Safe in Education 2024. - 26.5 The HR department must be consulted at all times in relation to allegations made against staff. - 26.6 Safeguarding concerns or allegations made about staff who no longer work at the school will be reported to the police. - 26.7 Allegations that meet the harm threshold (against staff and workers) 26.7.1 An allegation of harm is defined as: